AutomationMK/bookings/README.md

 * Authenticating users and setting up an Admin user

-Anywhere along the way I implemented any personal changes on my end based on my own knowledge of web design.
+Anywhere along the way I implemented any personal changes on my end based on my own knowledge of web design/development.
 Such as using tailwindcss for generating the styles of the website.

 ## Getting Started

 ### Dependencies

-* github.com/alexedwards/scs/v2 v2.9.0 (for session management)
+* [scs](github.com/alexedwards/scs/v2) v2.9.0 (for session management)
-* github.com/go-chi/chi v1.5.5 (for a routing framework)
+* [chi](github.com/go-chi/chi) v1.5.5 (for a routing framework)
-* github.com/justinas/nosurf v1.2.0 (for CSRF protection)
+* [nosurf](github.com/justinas/nosurf) v1.2.0 (for CSRF protection)
-* @tailwindcss/cli v4.1.18 (as a css framework tool)
-* tailwindcss v4.1.18 (as a css framework tool)
+* [tailwindcss](https://github.com/tailwindlabs/tailwindcss) v4.1.18 (as a css framework tool)

 ### Installing manually

-TODO: Add more information an installing and running the source code as the project progresses
+TODO: Add more information on installing and running the source code as the project progresses

 ### Authors